AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 ---
-title: Asset Selector for [!DNL Adobe Experience Manager] as a [!DNL Cloud Service]
+title: Destination Selector for [!DNL Adobe Experience Manager] as a [!DNL Cloud Service]
-description: Use Asset selector to show and select assets that you can use as a copy of the original asset.
+description: Use Destination Selector to show and select assets that you can use as a copy of the original asset.
 contentOwner: Adobe
 feature: destination selector
 role: Admin,User